Video Of Hyderabad Traffic Cop Taking Bribe Went Viral on Social Media

 One other thing is that Smartphones have given us a fantastic facility to shoot videos whenever and wherever we want.
 A good thing about this is that it can also help in reducing corruption if a video is made at the right time like this guy from Hyderabad done.

-Sridhar Vemula is the guy from Hyderabad who shot a video at Himayatnagar which showed a home guard from Narayanaguda traffic police station taking a bribe from a middle-aged man on the two-wheeler.
+Sridhar Vemula is the guy from Hyderabad who shot a video at Himayatnagar.
+He showed a home guard from Narayanaguda traffic police station taking a bribe from a middle-aged man on the two-wheeler.

-The name of the home guard is M. Satya Vishnu, and he stopped the two-wheeler rider because he was not wearing the helmet.
+The name of the home guard is M. Satya Vishnu.
+He stopped the two-wheeler rider because he was not wearing the helmet.
 We can see some more traffic police officials in the video, but it appears as if they were unaware of what was happening behind them.

 You can Watch Sridhar’s Video below:

 And here we can see the real impact of Social Media, Hyderabad Police officials responded in Just 24 hours.
-Hyderabad traffic police responded, saying “Action will be taken….”
+Hyderabad traffic police replied, saying “Action will be taken”.

-On the 20th March, Hyderabad Traffic Police responded to the initial post and wrote, “He is being removed from Traffic Department, and disciplinary action will be taken as per rule.”
+On March 20, Hyderabad Traffic Police responded to the original post, stating, “policeman removed from the Traffic Department, and disciplinary action will follow as per the rules.”

 Facebook Comments